kanchan1703/ml-algorithms-implementation/Decision Tree/README.md

-**Decision Tree**<br/>
+**Decision Tree Algorithm**<br/>

 **What did I do in the Decision Tree Implementation?** <br/>

-I have implemented Decision Tree Classifier from scratch using NumPy and various other libraries for plotting and visualization etc.
+I focused specifically on **Decision Tree Classifier** and implemented it from scratch using NumPy and various other libraries for plotting and visualization, etc.
 I encoded the categorical variables using Label Encoder.

 Used Information Gain (Entropy) as the splitting criterion, and visualized the predictions with the help of a confusion matrix.<br/>